Frequently Asked Questions

 -

 Many people have a number of questions about vision correction surgery and services – especially about how to pay for the treatment.
-That’s why we offer convenient payment options to make your experience as smooth and affordable as possible.
-For more information, call the Eye Clinic of Wisconsin at 715-261-8500.Wells Fargo
+That’s why we offer convenient payment options to make your experience as smooth and convenient as possible.
+For more information, call the Eye Clinic of Wisconsin at 800.472.0033. -

 When you get emergency care or are treated by an out-of-network provider at an in-network hospital or ambulatory surgical center, you are protected from balance billing.
 In these cases, you shouldn’t be charged more than your plan’s copayments, coinsurance and/or deductible.